ARMatthias/cse15l-lab-reports/Wk1-RemoteAccess.md

 ![image](https://user-images.githubusercontent.com/122485183/212784459-56311996-9df3-4f71-a2c1-c7f028c91a97.png)

-Once download is complete, open the Git executible and complete the wizard's setup steps to finalize installation (default settings also work fine).
+Once download is complete, open the Git executible and complete the wizard's setup steps to finalize installation (default settings also work fine for this).

 ## Remote Connection